 Online fundraising, also known as crowdsourcing, is another method to consider when faced with financial hardship because of a rare disease.
 Some patients find that friends, family, and community members are willing to contribute financially if they are aware of a difficult situation.

-Global Genes has created a toolkit called 5 Essential Tips and Tools for Effective Fundraising.
-These toolkits provide individuals with information about a variety of topics related to living with and/or advocating for a rare disease.
+Global Genes has created toolkits that provide individuals with information about a variety of topics related to living with and/or advocating for a rare disease.
+They have one toolkit called 5 Essential Tips and Tools for Effective Fundraising.

 Where can I learn more about dealing with insurance companies?